 Imputability assessment is only required if report is a Harm to Recipient report or a Harm to Donor report where harm occurred <6 months after donation.
-The WMDA Imputability Assessment tool is available on WMDA Share • What severity grading system is followed to determine severity?
+The WMDA Imputability Assessment tool is available on WMDA Share

+What severity grading system is followed to determine severity?

 The WMDA follows the Common Terminology Criteria for Adverse Events (CTCAE) guide for severity assessment.
-Severity grading is only mandatory for Harm to Recipient reports and Harm to Donor reports where harm occurred <6 months after donation. • What is a notable report?
+Severity grading is only mandatory for Harm to Recipient reports and Harm to Donor reports where harm occurred <6 months after donation.

+What is a notable report?

 Any report that the committee as a whole should be aware of.
-This can be, for example, a report on a rare or unique occurrence, a report that holds educational value to the community to ensure best practices, or a report that on a regular occurrence but with follow-up actions that differ from international standards. • What if the SPEAR committee disagrees with the reporter on report details?
-If the committee concludes that a different outcome should be considered for, for example, imputability, severity, type of report, then the reporter will always be approached first to request a change.
-If the reporter disagrees to the committee's assessment and does not agree with the proposed change, the committee can decide to use their own report classification.
-This will be documented in the review section. to be completed
+This can be, for example, a report on a rare or unique occurrence, a report that holds educational value to the community to ensure best practices, or a report that on a regular occurrence but with follow-up actions that differ from international standards.

+to be completed